Learning to Type Faster Doesn’t Take Very Long

 I recently switched to Colemak.
-Colemak is an alternative keyboard layout for typingin English.
-It only changes 17 keys compared to the normal QWERTY layout, so it should be faster to learn than something like Dvorak.
+Colemak is an alternative keyboard layout for in English It only changes 17 keys compared to the normal QWERTY layout, so it should be faster to learn than something like Dvorak.

-It took me less than a day to be able to know where all of the keys are without having to look, but my typing speed was abysmal.
-Over a monthwithout any dedicated practice after that, I was up to around 30-40 WPM.
+It took me less than a day to be able to know where all of the keys are without having to look, but my typing speed was abysmal. without any dedicated practice after that, I was up to around 30-40 WPM.
 My usual typing speed in QWERTY was around 70 WPM, so I still had a ways to go.

 I stumbled upon keybr.com and decided to give it a go.
 In less than a week (about 4 hours of practice) I have already improved to 60 WPM.
 That’s an increase of about 5 WPM/Hour!
 That’s a lot!
 I would never have expected I could so substantially improve my typing speed with such little practice. e keybr.com has some examples on the site of anonymized user profiles, for example: